mulle-c/mulle-buffer/README.md

 ### Convenience macro for creating allocated strings

-To construct a dynamically allocated string, you can use the `mulle_buffer_do_string` convenience macro.
+To construct a dynamically allocated string, that you can use outside of the `mulle_buffer_do` block, use the `mulle_buffer_do_string` convenience macro.
 It's similar to `mulle_buffer_do`, but takes two more arguments.
 The second argument is the allocator to use for the string.
-Use NULL for the default allocator or `&mulle_stdlib_allocator` for the standard C allocator.
+Use NULL for the default allocator or use `&mulle_stdlib_allocator` for the standard C allocator.
 The third parameter is the `char *` variable name that will hold the resultant C string: